Cork City - The perfect base for your Irish Vacation

 Day 1 - Dublin to Hayfield Manor Cork

 Many guests traveling from North America arrive into Dublin Airport.
-Trinity College, Dublin and the book of Kells are an enjoyable morning visit before departing the city center to visit the Guinness Storehouse for a memorable afternoon.
+Our famous Trinity College, which contains the historic Book of Kells, provides an enjoyable morning visit before departing the city center to visit the Guinness Storehouse for a memorable afternoon.
 On leaving the Guinness Storehouse, you can drive directly to Hayfield Manor, Cork.
 The drive should only take 2.5 hours and is an easy motorway drive (M7 and M8) directly to Cork City.
 On checking in to Hayfield Manor, you will enjoy the traditional charm of the Manor House, and the modern facilities you would expect from a luxurious five-star hotel.
 That evening a sumptuous dinner in our Orchids Restaurant will complete the first day of your visit to Ireland.

 Day 2 - Enjoy Cork City & Surrounds